-If you are searching for the best video chatting devices and apps to help you stay in contact with your less tech-savvy and technology-shy senior loved one, here are our best recommendations.
+If you are searching for easy video calling for seniors, here are our best recommendations for video calling devices and apps to help you stay in contact with your less tech-savvy and technology-shy senior loved one.

 ViewClix Smart Frame is easy to use and doesn’t require any overly complicated input from senior citizens.
 The 15-inch digital frame comes with video calling capabilities that enable you to keep a constant visual connection with your elderly parents or grandparents.
 The device can receive a video call from your computer, smartphone, or tablet.